I didn’t grow up dreaming of

 By 2011, I earned my Red Seal Certification.
 But the real transformation happened the moment I stepped into that shop — when the sawdust got into my head and never left.

 In 2012, I opened Knotty Dave’s Fine Woodworking.
 I built kitchens, bathrooms, offices, furniture, mantles, jewellery stores — anything that needed to exist, I built it.
 I learned heritage restoration by living inside a heritage home.
 I learned storytelling by paying attention to the work.
-I learned that craft isn’t just skill —
+I learned that craft isn’t just skill — it’s identity.

 A football mom did.